sinanatra/refa-reader-template/README.md

 ```

 ### Setup
-To Setup the visualisation it is needed to customise the setup file in the `src/setup.json`. <br>
+To configure the graph visualisation it is needed to customise the setup file in the `src/setup.json`. <br>

 ```